-To tie in with the festival, the British Council has created an education pack to help primary schools across the UK explore Chinese culture and language.
+To tie in with the festival, our education pack helps primary schools across the UK explore Chinese culture and language.

 Focussing on the most famous story associated with the Mid-Autumn Festival, the legend of the great archer Hòu Yì and his love for the moon goddess Cháng É, the pack is designed to introduce young people to Chinese festivals, legends and geography.